-A sampler is a DMI which plays back individual, isolated tones from a database of pre-recorded tone samples.
+A sampler is a DMI that plays back individual, isolated tones from a database of pre-recorded tone samples.
 The database resides in its inboard computer memory.
-For the most basic keyboard trumpet design, tone samples for each chromatic tone are collected and stored which can then be triggered by a key press corresponding to the desired pitch.
+For the most basic keyboard trumpet design, tone samples for each chromatic tone are collected and stored that can then be triggered by a key press corresponding to the desired pitch.
 In the initial collecting phase playing and recording should be as uniform as possible, if not the tones in the database will need to be matched for volume and length in post processing.
 The emitted sound will resemble the original trumpet tones within the limits of the choices made for the recording setup, for the audio data format and for output transduction in the listening environment.
 Fidelity can be quite good given a high-quality microphone placed close to the instrument, an ADC producing, for example, linear, 48 kHz, 16-bit audio samples and on the performance side, a high-quality PA system (public address is a common name for a stage loudspeaker system).

 The most basic keyboard trumpet sampler provides only one dimension of performer control, namely choice of pitch.